-According to analysts at the Aberdeen Group, companies that offer formal onboarding to employees “have an average employee retention rate of 86 percent—fully 30 points better than those without.
+Companies that offer formal onboarding to employees “have an average employee retention rate of 86 percent.
+This is 30 points better than those without.
 Effective onboarding has a bottom-line impact as well.

 2. Higher revenue growth

-Onboarding can be both time-consuming and expensive, of course.
+Onboarding can both be eating up a lot of time and be expensive, of course.
 Traditional onboarding programs require employees to participate in training events for hours, sometimes days.
 It’s not just their time that’s involved, but time for the trainers and participating managers as well.

-Beyond formal training effective onboarding also requires education about organizational policies and procedures and the completion of a wide array of paperwork, from documents required by state and federal government agencies to documents related to benefit sign-up or waiver.
+Effective onboarding also requires education about organizational policies and procedures beyond formal training.
+This can be the completion of, for example, documents required by federal government agencies and documents related to benefit sign-up.

-One of the biggest challenges and ongoing frustrations for organizations and their HR and Training & Development staff, of course, is how quickly the information attained during onboarding activities is lost—if it was ever attained at all.
+One of the biggest challenges for organizations and HR is to attain knowledge during onboarding activities.
+If it was ever attained at all.

-Many of these issues can be addressed through digital tools that can expedite and strengthen the onboarding process.
+Many of these issues can be addressed through digital tools that can strengthen the onboarding process.

 Tools, Apps, and Options for Digital Onboarding

-A combination of both face-to-face and digital onboarding activities will serve to provide the richest and most rewarding experience for employees.
+A combination of both face to face and digital onboarding activities will provide the richest and most rewarding experience for employees.
 Today’s employers have a wide range of tools and options available to them to aid the employee onboarding process:

 - Email is a commonly used digital platform to connect with and engage, employees throughout the hiring and onboarding process